cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

    pip install cloudmesh-storage # not yet supported

-Please note that the storage bundle also includes `cloudmesh-cloud` .Additional packages include but are not yet released:
+Please note that the storage bundle also includes `cloudmesh-cloud`.
+Additional packages include but are not yet
+released:

 .. code:: bash